Whipple10m/pyfzreader/README.md

 3. From 2008-01-15 (run 34172) a Hytec timestamping module (GPS92) was used to provide absolute timestamps.
 This system was interpreted by the data acquisition system which wrote the integer MJD, number of seconds since GPS (or UTC?) midnight, and the number of nanoseconds since the 1PPS into the GDF record.
 The Hytec GPS was non-functional between 2008-04-25 (run 34973) and 2009-06-04 (run 36727) inclusive due to antenna damage.
 After repair, it functioned until the end of data taking with the 10m on 2011-05-31.

-To insulate users of the `fzreader` from these details the GPS data relevant to each epoch is used to provide the timestamp in a consistent format.
+To insulate users of the `fzreader` from these details, the GPS data relevant to each epoch is used to provide the timestamp in a consistent format.
 For the epoch of the Truetime GPS (`Michigan` and `GRS2`) the GPS DOY is combined with an estimate of the year generated from the run number, using a hardcoded lookup table, to calculate the MJD, which is combined with the UTC second number and fraction of the second.
 For the `Hytec` epoch, the values provided in GDF are used directly, corrected for the difference between GPS and UTC times (number of leap seconds).

 ## Understanding the reader